 We thank the referee for the constructive suggestion to be more specific about the references structures.
 We now delineate the evidence supporting each structure in the 17 families in the Kiryu data set.
+We added a few sentences to section 3.2 to briefly describe the data set of Kiryu, and pointed the readers to their paper for the details.
 As noted by Kiryu et.al.
-(2007), assembly of a good comparison data set from the Ram data base is a challenge.
+(2007), the assembly of a good comparison data set from the Ram data base is a challenge.
 We believe it would be folly to build a larger data set without the involvement of individuals who are very familiar with the Rfam data base such as those working at Janelia Farms.
-But we agree with the comment that using only 17 families, especially when they aren’t a random sample is limiting, and we have added to the discussion to point out the limitations in existing comparison data sets.
-We are always skeptical for comparisons that depend on the authors of new methods to select comparison data sets and perform analyses with others software that often requires some tuning.
+But we agree with the comment that using only 17 families, especially when they aren’t a random sample, is limiting.
+Thus we have added to the discussion to point out the limitations in existing comparison data sets.
+We are always skeptical for comparisons that depend on the authors of new methods to select comparison data sets and perform analysis with others’ software that often requires some tuning.
 Thus, we have specifically chosen three comparisons sets directly from the literature, and compared RNAG to the published results for these data sets.
-In this way we seek to avoid self serving selection and biased application of others methods.
+In this way we seek to avoid self-serving selection and biased application of others methods.

 Reviewer III:

-Problem 5: What is pairwise sequence identities to show the similarity of the input samples for the dataset from Kiryu et al.(2007)?

-Reply: We added a few sentences to section 3.2 to briefly describe the data set of Kiryu, and pointed the readers to their paper for the details.

-Problem 6: The draft needs comment on similarities to the CMfinder method
+We regret that our previous manuscript is not clear in many places.
+The major problems about the comparison with other algorithms and the Rfam dataset have been issued above and we here to answer the uncovered questions.

+We add the notion that RNAG conducts global structural alignments in the introduction.

+We define RNA secondary structure as a binary matrix, with aij=1 if position i and position j in the sequence are paired, which clarifies the notion of “high-dimensional space of structures”.
+However, we do not further elaborate on the parameter space which depends on different modeling approach, where our major interest lies in creating the framework to make use of various extant software.

-Reply: CMfinder is a algorithm to finding an instances of an RNA motif given a structure, and thus differs from the align-fold algorithms described here.
+CMfinder is a algorithm to finding an instances of an RNA motif given a structure, and thus differs from the align-fold algorithms described here.
 Our final goal is to build fully Bayesian RNA ab-initio motif finder, we expect to use the experience gained in CMfinder to achieve this end.
 We added a citation to CMfindiner.

-Problem 7: The introduction of hamming distance when introducing the separation index is slightly unclear.
-Exactly how and what is compared to compute the hamming distance?
-Reply: We have modified the description of the separation index to clarify the definitions of Hamming distance and credibility limits.
+We have modified the description of the separation index to clarify the definitions of Hamming distance and credibility limits.

-Problem 8: What are the examples of RNAG output?

-Reply: RNAG records the consensus structure and multiple alignment sampled at each iteration.
-The structure is given in XXXXXXXXXXXX format.
+5) Following the referee’s suggestion, we redo the experiment in section 3.1.2 on the group of the sequences with less than 60% identity and that more than 60%.
+We found that the sequences with less similarity will gain more from the increase of number of sequences in the alignment.
+Detailed description is added in the supplementary material.
+6) RNAG records the consensus structure and multiple alignment sampled at each iteration seperately.
+The structure is given in .str format, which specifies the iteration count followed by the consensus structure sampled at that point.
+The alignment is given in .aln format, which specifies the iteration count followed by the alignment sampled at that point.
+With these two files, we can get the projected structures for each sequence and do clustering analysis on the last 1000 samples.
 We have included an example output in the supplement.

-In the output file 00str:

->structure 0

-(..(...((.(...............).)))...)...(...(((.......))))

->structure 1

-(..(...((.........(())......)))...).......(((.......))).

->structure 2

-...

-In the output file 00aln:

->alignment 0

-AGGAGCCGTGTGAATTGAAAATCTCATGCACGGTTTTGAATGAGAGAAAA------AATAA----------TTTTTTT-TTTTCGA-CTCTAAC

-GAAAGAAGTATGCTTTGGAAGAAGCTTGTACAGTTTGGGAAGGGGTTTTG------ATTGA--------TCAAAAGAA-GAATCTA-CTT-CAA

->>alignment 1

-AGGAGCCGUGUGAAUUGAAAAUCUCAUGCACGGUUUUGAAUGAGAGAAAAAAUAA................UUUUUUUUUUUCGA.CUCuAAC

-GAAAGAAGUAUGCUUUGGAAGAAGCUUGUACAGUUUGGGAAGGGGUUUUGAUUGAu..............cAAAAGAAGAAUCUA.CUU.CAA

->>alignment 2

 Clear definition:

-Page 1: Most current algotithms ... : needs reference
+Page 1: Most current algotithms ... : needs reference ->We delete the phrase